imaus10/thumbor_extras/readme.md

 ### draw_focal_points

 Draws a box around the focal points, for displaying the results of the detectors on a given image.
+Takes optional arguments for box color and line width.

+Usage: `draw_focal_points([r, g, b, line_width])`

+Examples:
+- `draw_focal_points()`: draws boxes with defaults (green color and 3 pixel line width).
+- `draw_focal_points(255,0,0,5)`: draws boxes with red color and 5 pixel line width.

+Arguments:

+- `r`: R component of RGB color of box, default 0
+- `g`: G component of RGB color of box, default 255
+- `b`: B component of RGB color of box, default 0
+- `line_width`: the width of the box lines

 ## TODO